Owner Builder FAQ from 1 January 2017

 Administration of owner builder permits:

 - Owner builder permits will be issued under the Occupational Licensing Act 2005.
-That Act is being amended to allow these changes and the Building Act 2000 will be repealed.
+That Act has been amended to allow these changes and the Building Act 2000 has been repealed.

 - The new Building Act 2016 contains no licensing or registration provisions.